Ready for CAE p 52. Are Women Becoming Unhappier? Extra Listening

 Leggy: (informal) (especially of girls and women) having long legs.
 De piernas largas, zanquilargo.

-Ready for CAE p 30.
-Information.
+Ready for C1 p 35.
+Information and Research.
 Speaking

 The picture at the bottom is from The Beinecke Rare Book and Manuscript Library at Yale University